Shopify Reports Dashboard – how we love it!

 Klipfolio is a dynamic platform that helps you to create a wide range of visualized dashboards.

 They have multiple predefined dashboard templates which are suitable for your business and it integrates with Shopify.

 You can also create them with multiple color options and get a custom store theme, in case your artistic vibes are quite high.

-The base plan starts with $0/mo., which is a free plan with limited features such as 4hrs data refresh, only up to 2 months of data can be displayed.
+The base plan starts at $0/mo., which is a free plan with limited features such as 4hrs data refresh, and only up to 2 months of data can be displayed.

 It also has 3 more plans, including Plus, Pro, and Custom.
 Plus starts from $99/mo. and Pro $229/mo., and the custom plan gives you no limitations and you should contact the Klipfolio team for pricing.

 Agency Analytics is an automated reporting solution with a live dashboard.
 It has many integrations such as Ads, Analytics, eCommerce, Email, Phone, Social, Etc.

 They have highly customizable widgets with drag-and-drop functionality, if you do not have time in creating your own customized dashboard.